jl225/Storm/README.md

-# Storm
+# Project Storm
-Read storm data from a csv file and analyze each using the Saffir-Simpson scale
+This java project reads storm data from a csv file and analyze each using the Saffir-Simpson scale.